IGC Alumni Spotlight: Dr. Laura Schoenle

 After graduating with her PhD from VT in 2017, Laura worked as a post-doc in a partnership between the University of South Florida and Hamilton College in New York.
 The position was part of an NSF grant between two PIs at the universities to examine how immune function changes with the body size of animals.
 She worked to set up the program and two different labs at each institution from scratch, including project design, research protocols, and training the teams of people who would do the data collection and processing.
 The project has analyzed data from over 300 species of mammals and generated approximately 20,000 data points, and Laura continues to be involved with the project in a limited capacity.

-Coming back full circle to Cornell University in 2018, Laura’s present role as Assistant Director and Coordinator of Undergraduate Research and Honors at the Office of Undergraduate Biology is multifaceted, with an overarching goal to improve and support a positive undergraduate research environment for both students and faculty.
+Coming back full circle to Cornell University in 2018, Laura took on a multifaceted role as Assistant Director and Coordinator of Undergraduate Research and Honors at the Office of Undergraduate Biology, with an overarching goal to improve and support a positive undergraduate research environment for both students and faculty.
+In Fall 2022, she was promoted to Associate Director.
 In addition to providing academic and career advisement to students, she directs all research related programming for the department, working to develop and implement programs that build interest and enable access to scientific research to over 1,200 biology undergraduates and hundreds of non-biology majoring students at Cornell.

 “One of the most rewarding aspects of my job is building relationships with students and being able to help them through the developmental process of their undergraduate careers,” says Laura.
 As part of the advising team, she typically mentors 10 to 20 students at a given time and her counseling focuses on anything research or graduate school related.
 “I love when students reach out after we’ve worked together and let me know how they’ve resolved the challenges they were facing or how our work together shaped their path forward.
 Many students are dealing with personal and professional struggles, and I am happy to be able to support them.
 Others seek guidance for how to navigate the research environment or how to pursue a career in science.
 It’s exciting to hear where they are heading next and what they accomplish after graduating.”